 Child life specialists recognize that clinical care and decision-making must be grounded in evidence-based practice.
 Evidence-based practice represents an integration of clinical experience, the best available research, and patient preference/needs.
 The Child Life Council has supported the review and analysis of outcome research that specifically addresses child life practices in order to give child life professionals the evidence they need to continually advance quality of practice and to communicate with others about child life work.
-We are pleased to offer a series of evidence-based practice statements, commissioned by the CLC Executive Board, and developed with the input of the Evidence Based Practice and Professional Resources Committees.
+We are pleased to offer a series of evidence-based practice (EBP) statements, commissioned by the CLC Board of Directors:

 Summary: The key considerations for child life assessment are the child’s temperament and coping style, the parental level of anxiety and the number of invasive medical procedures.
 Although child life specialists have a primary role in psychosocial care, evidence-based practice models support inter-professional collaboration (e.g. child life and social work) as a means of addressing complex issues associated with child and family adaptation to hospitalization.

 Review a Summary of the EBP Statement on Child Life Assessment (3 pgs, 124 KB)

 Review the complete EBP Statement on Child Life Assessment (16 pgs, 210 KB)